Skip to main content

 The Intriguing Challenge of Tango

-While my goal is to get you up and dancing as soon as possible, Argentine Tango has (at least) three challenges.
+While our goal is to get you up and dancing as soon as possible, Argentine Tango has (at least) three challenges.

 (1) Tango has complex possibilities that take time to perfect.
 This means you need to dedicate consistent effort in order to get good.
 It also means that tango provides you with a lifetime of fun and challenge.